spiceai/blog/content/posts/project/a-new-class-of-applications-that-learn-and-adapt.md

 - [Recovery from extreme conditions](https://www.gregstanleyandassociates.com/whitepapers/IFAC91objectPaper.pdf)
 - [Emergency shutdown](https://www.gregstanleyandassociates.com/whitepapers/IFAC91objectPaper.pdf)

-However, the resources required to build expert systems make employing them infeasible for many applications [[2]](https://www.worldcat.org/title/introduction-to-knowledge-engineering/oclc/70987401).
+However, the resources required to build expert systems make employing them infeasible for many applications[^2].
 They often need a significant time and resource investment to capture and encode expertise into complex rule sets.
 These systems also do not automatically learn from experience, relying on experts to write more rules to improve decision-making.

 With the advent of modern deep-learning techniques and the ability to access significantly more data, it is now possible for the computer, not only the developer, to learn and encode the rules to power a decision engine and improve them over time.
 The vision for Spice.ai is to make it easy for developers to build this new class of applications.
 So what are some use-cases for these applications?